 425 Grand Concourse: Passive House on a Grand Scale

-425 Grand Concourse is a joint effort between SWA, Trinity Financial, MBD, and Dattner Architects.
-Upon completion, it will be the largest mixed-use Passive House building in the world, and will consist of 260 affordable housing units, a grocery store, a charter school, a clinic, and a community space.
+425 Grand Concourse is a joint effort between SWA, Trinity Financial, MBD Community Housing Corporation, Dattner Architects, and Dagher Engineering.
+Upon completion, it will be one of the largest mixed-use Passive House buildings in the world, and will consist of 270+ housing units, an educational facility, a health clinic, and a cultural space.

 425 Grand Concourse is projected to save 90% of energy demand for cooling and heating when compared to other typical existing high-rise apartment buildings of a similar size.
 It is also projected to save between 60 and 70% of the whole energy demand.
 As a result, these energy savings will translate into significant cost savings for the tenants.
 In accordance with the overarching greenhouse gas reduction goals set forth by NYC and the Passive House certifying agencies, 425 Grand Concourse will help set a precedent for the design of large, high-performing buildings.